George W Bush defends decision to go into Afghanistan post 9/11

 The war ended with the Doha agreement and finally the Taliban seizing power in Afghanistan.

-“You know, there weren’t any other attacks on America,” Mr Bush said when he was asked he if thinks his post 9/11 made the world a safer place.
+“You know, there weren’t any other attacks on America,” Mr Bush said when he was asked if his decisions post 9/11 made the world a safer place.

 “We’ll let the historians sort all that out.
 Let’s just say this - I’m comfortable with the decisions I made.”